 if you find yourself faced with a difficult task and you immediately delegate it to someone else, that person may rightly feel like they are being taken advantage of. this is especially true if they believe the task is something that you could have done on your own.

-there are lots of reasons why at least giving a crack at the problem yourself is valuable. it helps you identify exactly what parts of the problem go beyond your current skills or capabilities and it helps you break the problem down when you explain it to the person you wish to ask for help on it.
+there are lots of reasons why at least taking a crack at the problem yourself is valuable. it helps you identify exactly what parts of the problem go beyond your current skills or capabilities, and it helps you break down the problem when you explain it to the person you wish to ask for help.

 trying to solve the problem on your own gives you the ability to express the reason why you need help in the first place. this is vital, because it establishes exactly what you value most about the person you are soliciting help from.

 some problems are intrinsically challenging, like climbing a mountain. others are challenging in a more indirect way, like choosing which mountain to climb. it is your responsibility as a solicitor to understand what kind of help you wish to receive and to set clear goals for what you hope to accomplish by asking for it.

 the more you know about the type of problem you have, the better equipped you will be to choose the right person to help you solve it. part of “doing your part” is identifying the areas where your knowledge, experience, or skill set falls short of the demands you’ve placed on yourself.

 in these cases, identifying what the problem really is makes a huge difference in finding the right person to help with it. it also empowers you to ask the right person for the right kind of help.

 sometimes people make requests that are worded in such a way it’s almost impossible to tell what actually needs doing. clear communication is a powerful skill, and the few who have mastered it have a great advantage when it comes to gaining useful help from others.